JBlitzar/chrg/JOURNAL.md

 ![](journal/render1.png)

-I think the blue color grading is fun.
+I think the blue color grading is cool.

+Honestly atp most design work was fun.
+Kind of a speedrun lol.
+I guess I'll write docs and stuff and see how my design review goes.

 Time spent: 0.61 hours